 None of this is news, of course.
 Conservatives love to talk about how every life is “precious,” but when it comes to the lives of low-income people and their children, conservatives demonstrate that they don’t care about those lives much at all.
 The only time the “life” of someone in a low-income household matters is when they are in the embryonic stage.
 Indeed, considering how many women get abortions because they’re protecting their already existing children, it’s clear that the conservative position is that the life of an embryo is worth more than the life of an existing child.
 But Paul’s open praise for one woman for having six kids, and his damning of another hypothetical woman for having five, lays this kind of nastiness out in the open, making it impossible for observers to deny.

-Your $10 tax-deductible contribution helps support our research, reporting, and analysis.
+Rewire is a non-profit independent media publication.
+Your tax-deductible contribution helps support our research, reporting, and analysis.

 Emphasis, by the way, on “hypothetical,” because Paul’s assumption that women “on welfare” keep having kids to get more benefits is patently false.
 As ThinkProgress notes, people who receive direct assistance do not have larger families than average.
 In addition, Paul’s simplistic worldview, which holds that there are people “on welfare” and people who are not, is just wrong.
 Few people set out to be on public assistance.
 For most families, getting food stamps, unemployment, or even Temporary Assistance for Needy Families (TANF) support is hardly a lifelong affair, but something that only happens for periods of your life, in between jobs.
 A woman can have five children and live in a middle-class home and then get divorced and require assistance.
 That same woman Paul

 This also demonstrates how much the conservative discourse about women and when, how, and why they have children is about how “children” exist primarily in conservative rhetoric not as human beings with needs, but as weapons to use against women.
 The wealthy or middle-class woman who has a big family is there to shame other, better-off women for choosing smaller families or not having children at all.
 And as Rep. Cathy McMorris Rodgers (R-WA) and former Alaska Gov. Sarah Palin have made clear, having a disabled child is often used as a sharp political tool to shame other women for their choice to have abortions—the implication being, “I could do it, what’s your excuse?”